swerb420/gemVPS/README.md

 The bot can run on a 2 vCPU/2 GB instance but heavy analysis modules may need to be scheduled less frequently or disabled when memory is limited.
 Optional components such as the `WeightOptimizer` or the experimental `CorrelationEngine` consume additional CPU and RAM.
 Users on very small servers can comment them out in `src/main.py` to reduce load.

+On a server with 64 GB of RAM the Postgres settings can be increased significantly.
+A starting point is `POSTGRES_SHARED_BUFFERS=2GB`, `POSTGRES_WORK_MEM=64MB` and `POSTGRES_MAX_CONNECTIONS=100` in the `.env` file.

+## Risk disclaimer

+This project is experimental software for cryptocurrency trading.
+Trading digital assets is inherently risky and may lead to financial loss.
+Use the bot at your own risk and do not trade with funds you cannot afford to lose.

+## License

+GemVPS is released under the MIT License.
+See the [LICENSE](LICENSE) file for details.